 http://cloud.tencent.com/test.jpg, then the path used for MD5 calculation will be

-TypeA requires the following configuration:
+TypeA requires the following configurations:

 md5hash value passed in, the signature will be successfully verified.
 If not, a 403 error will be directly returned.

-Custom Validity Period: the
+Custom validity period: the

 timestamp value in the request, plus the configured validity period, is compared with the current time to determine whether the request has expired.
 If yes, a 403 error will be directly returned.
 The validity period is in seconds.

 After configuring the key, parameter name, and validity period, you can specify the authentication object as needed.
-The following three modes are supported:
+The following three authentication modes are supported:

 Cache hit rate